Mastering PKO Final Tables

 Classic Range

-• As a covering player we can flat both all-in and Non All-in (NAI) 3-bets.
+- As a covering player we can flat both All-in and Non-All-in (NAI) 3-bets.

-• When calling NAI 3-bets we use the portion of our range that plays well post.
+- When calling NAI 3-bets we use the portion of our range that plays well post.

-• We don’t trap with the top of our range when a 3-better is pot committed.
+- We don’t trap with the top of our range when a 3-bettor is {{tooltip-title: pot committed}}.

 Let’s look at the chip lead’s bubble factors for an explanation as to why their range is so wide in our PKO example.